fbpx

 JOIN 1,000+ FOUNDERS, EMPLOYEES, AND INVESTORS WHO TRUST VALUR

-Capital Gains Exemption for Seniors: What You Need To Know
+Capital Gains Exemption People Over 65: What You Need To Know

-Capital gains taxes can be a confusing and intimidating topic, especially for seniors who may not be familiar with the ins and outs of taxation.
+Capital gains taxes can be a confusing and intimidating topic, especially for people over 65 who may not be familiar with the ins and outs of taxation.
 For seniors, an exemption from capital gains tax can be a great way to save money on taxes and make the most of their investments.
 But do seniors have to pay capital gains?

 In this article, we’ll discuss capital gains exemptions, how they work, and how senior citizens can reduce their capital gains taxes.